abhishekpaturkar/CrackYourPlacements/String.solution.md

 Time Complexity: O(n), where n is the length of string s Space Complexity: O(1), as we use a fixed-size array for character frequency

+## 15. Valid Number

+### Optimal Solution:

+1. Initialize variables to track decimal point usage and number presence
+2. Handle leading sign (+ or -)
+3. Iterate through the string:
+   a.
+Check for invalid characters (non-digit, non-decimal point, non-exponent)
+   b.
+Handle decimal point (ensure only one is used)
+   c.
+Handle exponent 'e' or 'E':
+   - Ensure a number has been seen before the exponent
+   - Validate the integer after the exponent
+     d.
+Track number presence
+4. Return true if a valid number was found, false otherwise

+Time Complexity: O(n), where n is the length of the input string Space Complexity: O(1), as we use only a constant amount of extra space